Andrew-Hogan/easymunk/README.md

 * **optional** dict \*\*kwargs: Optional keyword arguments passed to score_function, assignment_function, and profit_to_cost_function.

 ### Class Variables
 * Recommendations on using the provided EasyMunk class attributes to change different operations such as dict key names and first-attempt function syntax / syntax attempt order to be completed.
+However, documentation on what each class variable is responsible for is available within the EasyMunk module.

 ## Copyright